ervandew/eclim/src/doc/content/vim/settings.rst

 - **g:EclimMakeLCD** (Default: 1)

-  When not set to 0, this enables autocommand which will perform a local change directory (:lcd) for the current window, setting that window's current working directory to the directory of the current file.
-After execution of the :make command, that window's current working directory will be restored to the dir it was prior to executing :make.
+  When set to a non-0 value, all eclim based make commands (:Ant, :Maven, :Mvn, etc) will change to the current file's project root before executing.

-  Enabling this has the benefit of allowing you to run :make or :ref:`:Ant <vim/java/ant/execute>` from any file regardless of where it was opened from without having to worry about the directory it is executing from.
+  Enabling this has the benefit of allowing you to run these commands from any file regardless of where it was opened from without having to worry about the directory it is executing from.
 For example if you have a file open from project A and split a file from project B, you can execute **:Ant** from the project B file and it will utilize project B's build.xml even though your current working directory is in project A.